-Prices for cobalt metal hit their highest levels in ten years in H1 2018, reaching over US$90,000/t on the LME.
-Since 2017, a tight market, set against anticipated demand for cobalt in lithium-ion batteries and concerns over long-term access to cobalt resources, has helped prices reach dizzying heights.
-These longer-term narratives and countless other factors such as instability in the DRC, substantial physical stockpiling as investors seek exposure, and the very public moves from major consumers looking to secure future cobalt supply have all helped to elevate prices in this trader-dominated market.
+Prices for cobalt hit their highest level in ten years in 2018, reaching over US$40/lb in April.
+A tight market, set against a bullish outlook for demand for cobalt in lithium-ion batteries, and concerns over long-term access to cobalt supply, helped prices reach dizzying heights.
+These longer-term narratives and countless other factors such as instability in the DRC, substantial physical stockpiling, and the public moves of major consumers looking to secure future cobalt supply, all helped to elevate prices in a trader-dominated market.

+Though prices have fallen back, and market sentiment is depressed, Roskill forecast significant cobalt demand growth over the next decade, with the market expected to roughly double in size.
 Cobalt is used in a wide range of applications including batteries, nickel alloys, tool materials, catalysts and magnets.
 With demand across most major end-use applications set to increase, and with demand from the battery sector expected to enjoy double-digit growth over the coming decade, the market is gearing itself up for a sustained period of unprecedented consumption growth.
-Roskill’s base-case forecast suggests that demand from the battery sector alone could reach 240kt by 2027 (more than double the size of the whole market today).

 This will require huge volumes of new mine, intermediate, and refined capacity.
 While the major refined producers in China all have aggressive expansion plans, Roskill considers that the recent rate of capacity expansion will need to increase if supply is to meet demand through the next decade.
-Crucially, this refined capacity will need feedstock, and while there should be sufficient amounts to 2021 (if Glencore’s Katanga, ERG’s RTR, and Chemaf’s Mutoshi operations bring units into the market as expected) there is considerable uncertainty thereafter, and much will then depend on expansion projects at existing producers and the successful development on greenfield and brownfield projects.
-Roskill believes that a combination of further expansions, the restart of some operations on care and maintenance, recycling, supply from non-mine sources in the DRC and new projects will be required if supply is to meet demand.
+Crucially, this refined capacity will need feedstock, and while there should be sufficient supply over the medium term if major producers and advanced projects ramp up operations as expected, the longer-term outlook is uncertain.
+Roskill believes that a combination of expansions, re-starts, recycling, and new projects will be required if supply is to meet demand.